 The SACUM countries covered by this agreement are:

 - Eswatini (formerly Swaziland)

-Economic partnership agreements (EPAs) are principally development-focused trade agreements that aim to promote increased trade and investment.
+EPAs are principally development-focused trade agreements that aim to promote increased trade and investment.
 They contribute to sustainable growth and poverty reduction in developing countries.

-In exchange, the SACU member states and Mozambique commit to gradual tariff liberalisation of goods.
-Some domestically sensitive products in the SACU member states and Mozambique are excluded from tariff liberalisation.
+In exchange, the SACU Member States and Mozambique commit to gradual tariff liberalisation of goods.
+Some domestically sensitive products in the SACU Member States and Mozambique are excluded from tariff liberalisation.

-The agreement includes provisions on:
+This EPA includes provisions on:

-- intellectual property and geographical indications
+- intellectual property, including geographical indications

 - government procurement